biplasar/hackathon-devops/README.md

 ```

 * From backend code take the "build" folder, Dockerfile and pom.xml, as these have configurations needed
-* From frontend code take the "build" folder, gitignore and the Dockerfile which are created for this DevOps pipelines
+* From frontend code take the "build" folder, "nginx" folder, gitignore and the Dockerfile which are created for this DevOps pipelines.
-  Also, note due to build issue; for now "dest" folder is checked in and used during docker build within OpenShift.
+  Also, note due to build issue; for now "dist" folder is checked in and used during docker build within OpenShift.

 * I have used S2I strategy for backend and Docker Strategy for frontend.